-If Smoking is allowed on site then arrangements to be made for disposal of cigarette buds.
-No smoking will be allowed outside the agreed upon areas.
+If Smoking is allowed on site then arrangements to be made for disposal of cigarette butts.
+No smoking must be allowed outside the agreed upon areas.

 Adequate fire fighting equipment according to the fire hazard during the construction period must be available on site and in good working order (at least one type ABC (all-purpose) 2.5 kg extinguisher and 3 fire beaters per working area).
 The persons on site must be trained in the use of such equipment.